World’s top scullers vie for The Gold Cup

 The Gold Cup is the most storied race in Philadelphia’s rich rowing history and one of the most exciting rowing competitions outside of the Olympics.
 The Gold Cup event will be a “sprint” race, approximately 750 meters in length.
 The shorter length of the Gold Cup races will make for close competition and exciting finishes.
 The race will take place in the middle four lanes of the Schuylkill River, near iconic Boathouse Row.
 Prize money of $10,000 will be awarded to the Champion; $5,000 for second place, $2,500 for third place and $1,000 for fourth place.
 A Gold Cup medal will be given to each winner.

 In 2015, World Champions descended on Philadelphia to battle for the prestigious Gold Cup.
 Kim Brennan (AUS) took the Gold Cup title for the second year in a row, despite a strong challenge by newcomer Carling Zeeman (CAN).
 On the men’s side, Kjetil Borch (NOR) held off Olympic Gold Medalist Mahe Drysdale (NZL) to defend his Gold Cup title.
 This year, the Gold Cup contest comes on the heels of the Rio Summer Olympics.
-While our competitors will include the Olympic gold medalists, the title of world’s best single sculler will be defined by a different kind of gold — the Gold Cup!
+Our competitors will include the Olympic gold medalists — Drysdale and Brennan –but the title of world’s best single sculler will be defined by a different kind of gold — the Gold Cup!
 Can Kim Brennan and Kjetil Borch hold their titles for a third consecutive year??

 The world’s most outstanding rower of all time, former British rower Sir Steve Redgrave, serves as The Gold Cup Honorary Chairman.
 Redgrave won an incredible five gold medals in successive Olympic Games from 1984 to 2000, as well as a bronze medal.
 Today, Redgrave devotes his time to the support of rowing and sport globally, as well as philanthropy, through the Steve Redgrave Fund, which uses sport to bring about positive change in the lives of disadvantaged children.
 Open and collegiate single scullers will compete in The Redgrave Challenge at HOSR.